-Meaning of the Node administrative tags is generally opaque to OSPF.
-Router advertising the per-node administrative tag (or tags) may be configured to do so without knowing (or even explicitly supporting) functionality implied by the tag.
+The meaning of the Node administrative tags is generally opaque to OSPF.
+Routers advertising the per-node administrative tag (or tags) may be configured to do so without knowing (or even without supporting processing of) the functionality implied by the tag.
+This section describes general rules/ regulations and guidelines for using and interpreting an administrative tag which will facilitate interoperable implementations by vendors.

-Interpretation of tag values is specific to the administrative domain of a particular network operator.
+Interpretation of tag values is specific to the administrative domain of a particular network operator, and hence tag values SHOULD NOT be propagated outside the administrative domain to which they apply.
 The meaning of a per-node administrative tag is defined by the network local policy and is controlled via the configuration.
-If a receiving node does not understand the tag value, it ignores the specific tag and floods the RI LSA without any change as defined in [RFC4970].
+If a receiving node does not understand the tag value or does not have a local policy corresponding to the tag, it ignores the specific tag and floods the RI LSA without any change as defined in [I-D.ietf-ospf-rfc4970bis].